 In consultation with the City Manager, the City Council may be asked to participate at the City's Emergency Operations Center (EOC), located within the Fire Department, to provide policy guidance and to receive information in an emergency.
-Should the City Council not be available during an emergency, state law specifies a hierarchy of others who may serve in place of the City Council.
+The California Emergency Services Act (California Government Code Sections 8550 et seq.) provides for the preservation of local government during an emergency and specifies the duties and powers of local government to appoint contingency successors in office for various public officials, including the City Council and the City Manager, to serve when the elected or appointed incumbent is unavailable during an emergency.